cmharlow/rialto-wiki/RIALTO-Data-Models-&-Profiles.md

 ## Grants

-Grants are awards for some project(s) or work(s), usually attached to one or more lead agents (PIs) whether people or departments, and awarded or funded by an organization or agency.
+Grants are awards for some work(s), usually attached to one or more lead agents (PIs) whether people or departments, and awarded or funded by an organization or agency.

 * **Sources**: Web of Science (funding agency string / grant number in metadata), SERA (not done yet)
 * **Types**: